Liz Cheney’s GOP post in peril as Trump endorses replacement - WTMJ

 Associated Press

 Trump issued a statement giving his “COMPLETE and TOTAL Endorsement” to Rep. Elise Stefanik of New York to replace Cheney.
-Stefanik, a 36-year-old Trump loyalist who’s played an increasingly visible role within the GOP, responded quickly.
+Stefanik, a 36-year-old Trump loyalist who’s played an increasingly visible role within the GOP, responded quickly, highlighting his backing to colleagues who will decide her political fate.

 “Thank you President Trump for your 100% support for House GOP Conference Chair.
 We are unified and focused on FIRING PELOSI & WINNING in 2022!” she tweeted.

+President Biden told reporters at the White House that the GOP is in the throes of a “significant sort of mini revolution” and said the country needs two healthy political parties.

+“I think Republicans are further away from trying to figure out who they are and what they stand for than I thought they would be at this point,” he said.

 Cheney, a daughter of Dick Cheney, who was George W. Bush’s vice president and before that a Wyoming congressman, seemed to have almost unlimited potential until this year.
-Her career began listing after she was among just 10 House Republicans to back Trump’s impeachment for inciting supporters to storm the Capitol on Jan.
-6.
+Her career began listing after she was among just 10 House Republicans to back Trump’s impeachment for inciting supporters to attack the Capitol on Jan.
+6, when five died.

-She has refused to back down on her criticism since then despite heavy pressure from party leaders aggressively standing by Trump’s false claims that the election was stolen from him.
+She has refused to back down on her criticism under heavy pressure from party leaders who’ve aggressively stood by Trump, despite his false claims.
+Dozens of state and local officials and judges from both parties have found no evidence to support his assertions.

 Combined with a morning endorsement from No. 2 House Republican leader Steve Scalise of Louisiana and tacit support from House Minority Leader Kevin McCarthy of California, the momentum behind Stefanik’s ascension was beginning to seem unstoppable.